 The next night I headed off to Kunming on an overnight train…middle bed in a 6-bed compartment this time…but not without exploring the new Wal-Mart around the corner from the train station to replenish my battery supply!

-Tags: Altercations, China, Conversations, Culture, Guizhou, Homestays, Minority Groups, Shanghai, Touching Experiences, Trains, Yunnan
+Tags: Altercations, China, Conversations, Culture, Excursions, Guizhou, Homestays, Minority Groups, Shanghai, Taxis, Touching Experiences, Trains, Transportation, Yunnan